microsoft/pai/manual/cluster-admin/installation-guide.md

 ## From Scratch

-Starting from OpenPAI `v0.18.0`, we recommend to use kubespray to deploy OpenPAI cluster.
+We recommend to use kubespray to deploy OpenPAI cluster.
 You should have at least 3 separate machines: one dev box machine, one master machine, and one worker machine.

-Dev box machine controls master machines and worker machines through SSH during installation, maintainence, and uninstallation.
+Dev box machine controls masters and workers through SSH during installation, maintainence, and uninstallation.
+There should be one, and only one dev box.
 Master machine is used to run core Kubernetes components and core OpenPAI services.
-You could use CPU-only machines for dev box and master.
-However, worker machines should all have GPUs, and have GPU driver correctly installed.

-There should be one, and only one dev box machine.
-The number of master and worker machines could be more than one.
-One master machine is suitable for most cases.
-You should use more than one master machines if you have a lot of workers, and want the cluster to be highly-available. **All workers should have the same hardware, e.g. CPU type and number, GPU type and number, memory size.
+In most cases, one master machine is enough.
+You may set multiple masters if you want the cluster to be highly-available.
+We recommend you to use CPU-only machines for dev box and master.
+For worker machines, all of them should have GPUs, and have GPU driver correctly installed. **Also, they must have the same hardware, e.g. CPU type and number, GPU type and number, memory size.
 Please refer to [FAQs](./installation-faqs-and-troubleshooting.md#installation-faqs) if you have any question.**

 ### Create Configurations

-After you have decided machines of the cluster, please create a `master.csv`, a `worker.csv`, and a `config` file on the dev box machine.
+After you have decided all of the machines, please create a `master.csv`, a `worker.csv`, and a `config` file on the dev box.
 The following is the format and example of these 3 files.

 ###### `master.csv` format
 ```